 Whitman is a somewhat small town located in the state of Massachusetts.
 With a population of 14,849 people and four constituent neighborhoods, Whitman is the 132nd largest community in Massachusetts.
-Whitman has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Whitman was built prior to World War II, making it one of the older and more historic towns in the country.

 Housing costs in Whitman are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

 Whitman is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Whitman is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Whitman who work in office and administrative support (13.68%), sales jobs (11.65%), and management occupations (8.57%).
+Overall, Whitman is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Whitman who work in office and administrative support (13.70%), sales jobs (10.87%), and management occupations (10.82%).

 Despite being a small town, Whitman has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

-The percentage of people in Whitman who are college-educated is somewhat higher than the average US community of 21.84%: 27.30% of adults in Whitman have at least a bachelor's degree.
+The overall education level of Whitman is somewhat higher than in the average US city of 21.84%: 26.96% of adults 25 and older in the town have at least a bachelor's degree.

 The most common language spoken in Whitman is English.
 Other important languages spoken here include Portuguese and Spanish.